Technigo/project-auth/README.md

 - Set up endpoints for register, login and authentication of a user (endpoint giving access to "secret" content if the user is registered as a member)
 - The authenticated endpoint returns a status 401 with an error message if a user tries to access it without an access token or an invalid token
 - Validation of user input when creating a new user, which returns error message if the registration fails
-- We also added a fetch with axios on backend which gets a random picture from Unsplash
+- We also created an Inspo model and added json response to the database with images from Unsplash that is randomly selected using the mongodb method aggregate.sample

 ### Frontend
 - Structured pages and components and allocated code accordingly (sign in/up form, main page displaying secret content, sign out button).
 Added functionality and react hooks, props and styled them with styled components